MrPrimate/pathmuncher/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.

- - A Pathbuilder export number
+ - In Pathbuilder please got to Export -> "Share Copy of Character" and provide the link.
  - Details of any errors in the browser console (press F12).